metlinskyi/web-forms/README.md

 #### Performance

-All finding process is cached, for exmaple:
+All searching process results will be cached, for example:

 ```C#
 // Trying to find a valid template path in a cache.